-Students applying to take Chemistry, Statistics or Medical Terminology can fill out the non-degree application indicating exactly which class(es) they want to take as listed on the application.
+Students applying to take Chemistry or Statistics can fill out the non-degree application indicating exactly which class(es) they want to enroll as listed on the application.
 The student must submit transcripts verifying prerequisites have been met for the non-degree courses in which they are enrolling.
-Once the non-degree application has been processed, and the student has been registered, an email will be sent to the e-mail address provided on the application.
+Once the non-degree application has been processed, and the student has been registered, an email will be sent to the email address provided on the application.
 Students enrolled as non-degree seeking will not be eligible for financial aid (including Lakeview scholarships).
 Enrollment as a non-degree student does not constitute admission into the nursing program.
 Non-degree students must apply for admission to be considered for degree status.